leocello/sweet-enum/README.md

     #[SweetCase(
         title: 'Active',
-        custom: [
-            'color' => 'green',
+        color: 'green',
-        ],
     )
     case Active = 'active';

     #[SweetCase(
         title: 'Inactive',
-        custom: [
-            'color' => 'red',
+        color: 'red',
-        ],
     )
     case Inactive = 'inactive';
 }
 ```

 This already allows you to use the cool stuff `SweetEnum` provides.
-Note that all cases have a named argument `title` and a `custom`.
+Note that all cases have a named argument `title` and a custom argument named `color`.
 Also, you can pass another argument `isOn` that will determine if that options is currently active (what is very useful to maintain functionality for legacy data) and a case class, what will be explained further in this document.

 To access any property, including the custom ones, you just use them as a method to your enum case.
 For example: